slatedocs/slate/source/index.html.md

 # API call limits
 We have rate limits in place to facilitate availability of our resources to a wider set of people.
 Typically you can place around 4 orders per second.
 The exact number depends on the server load.
 In aggregate, you may call `https//api.coindcx.com` not more than 10 times per second. -->

-# High-Frequency Trading

-CoinDCX’s API for High-Frequency Trading (HFT)

-<aside class="notice">The base URL for all HFT API calls is `https://hft-api.coindcx.com`.</aside>

-CoinDCX provides special access to our HFT APIs for enterprise and specialized clients.
-These APIs will enable our clients to trade and receive market data with faster API responses and higher API rate limits.

-To receive this access, kindly contact our support team.
-Our team members will request you for a static IP address which we will keep as our Trusted IPs for HFT.
-Once your IP address has been added as ‘Trusted’, you will receive the required access to our HFT API services.